Bobby Lashley: Total Nonstop Action Wrestling (2009–2010)

 After No Surrender, Lashley began a feud with Samoa Joe.
 After teaming with Team 3D in a winning effort against Rhino and The British Invasion (Doug Williams and Brutus Magnus) on the edition of October 1 of Impact!, Joe assaulted Lashley and choked him out with a rear naked choke.
 The following week, Lashley cost Joe the X Division Championship in a match against Amazing Red.
 At Bound for Glory on October 18, Lashley defeated Joe in a submission match.
 At Turning Point on November 15, Lashley's winning streak came to an end when Scott Steiner pinned him in a Falls Count Anywhere match following a shot with a steel pipe.
 On November 26, Lashley defeated Abyss, Desmond Wolfe, and Robert Roode to win the TNA Championship Series tournament and earn himself a future World Heavyweight Title shot.
 At Final Resolution on December 20, Lashley avenged his prior loss and defeated Steiner in a Last Man Standing match with a pipeshot.

 On January 4, 2010, the Monday night edition of Impact!, Lashley and Kristal turned heel after requesting their immediate releases from TNA in order for Lashley to fully concentrate on his MMA career.
 Lashley went on to attack random wrestlers until he was granted what he wanted.
 On the January 21 episode of Impact!, Lashley suddenly apologized to new executive producer Eric Bischoff for his actions, saying he just wanted to compete, but was nevertheless fired by him the following week.
 This was Lashley's last TNA appearance until 2014.
 On February 10, Lashley's profile was removed from the official TNA website.
 In an interview with Heavy Sports, Lashley claimed that the release was legitimate and had been done in order for him to fully focus on his MMA career.

 Return to Japan and independent circuit (2010–2014)

 Lashley returned to Japan on September 25, 2010, for a tag-team match with Bob Sapp against Kendo Kashin and Tamon Honda.
 Bob and Bobby were defeated.
-Since then Lashey regularly performs in IGF.
+Since then, Lashley regularly performed in IGF.
 In 2011, he participated in the IGF Championship tournament.
 He won the first round match against Keith Hanson, but was defeated in semifinals by Josh Barnett.
 On June 26, 2013, Lashley signed a two-year contract with IGF, after winning the promotion's general election.

 On October 20, 2012, Lashley wrestled Jay Bradley and Robert Anthony in a three-way match for the vacant Resistance Pro Wrestling Heavyweight Championship, which was won by Anthony.
 On December 27, 2014, Lashley defeated Mexx and Tiny Iron to win the IWS Heavyweight Championship.